-Contact: Jay Breidenbach, Warning , 208-334-9861, ext.
+Contact: Jay Breidenbach, Warning Coordination Meteorologist, 208-334-9861, ext.
 223 jay.breidenbach@noaa.gov

 Call Letters: KBOI/NWS

-Counties Served: Baker, Harney Malheur
+Counties Served: Baker, Harney, Malheur

 FREQUENCIES: The National Weather Service NOAA weather radio uses seven frequencies.
-The frequencies selected may be different in each operational area as the location of the stations studios or cable head-end dictate which radio transmitter is best to monitor.
+The frequencies selected may be different in each operational area, as the location of the stations, studios or cable head-end dictate which radio transmitter is best to monitor.
 Station by station and cable assignments are listed in the monitoring assignments file.
 Those frequencies are:

 162.400